sadams2013/hapsim-lite/README.md

 - Examples and documentation for interaction with the population and simulation API
 - Allow user-specified seed for deterministic outputs
 - Parse variant info from pvar to relax the variant ID format requirement
+- Further hyperparameter tuning to improve recovery of LD signal